 Sample incredibly delicious chocolates here and pick a few to bring back with you if you like!
 By early evening, you will be back on your train and headed towards Montreux for the night.

 On day 12 of your itinerary for Switzerland, head to Geneva (1.5-hour drive).
 You have one full day to explore one of the biggest cities in Switzerland.

 The best way to spend time in Geneva is to take a walk around the Lake and explore the many gems on its banks.
-You will see gothic architecture, the famous Jet d'Eau (Water Jet), cafés, patio restaurants, the large flower clock in Jardin Anglais and several boutique shops.
-You will love a walk around the Old Town, where you will come across some iconic landmarks such as Cathedral of Saint-Pierre and Place du Bourg-de-Four.
+You will see the gothic architecture, the famous Jet d'Eau (Water Jet), cafés, patio restaurants, the large flower clock in Jardin Anglais and several boutique shops.
+You will love a walk around the Old Town, where you will come across some iconic landmarks such as the Cathedral of Saint-Pierre and Place du Bourg-de-Four.
 Here, during the summer months, you will find a very atmospheric environment, great vibe, patio cafes, live music and lots of people!